IgnisDa/ryot/docs/content/importing.md

 All shows can be imported from [TvTime](https://tvtime.com/) at the moment using an external tool.
 You can find all the necessary steps [here](https://github.com/SirMartin/TvTimeToRyot).

+## MediaJSON

+This can be used to import media from a generic JSON file.
+The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.

+## PersonJSON

+This can be used to import people from a generic JSON file.
+The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.

+## MeasurementsJSON

+This can be used to import measurements from a generic JSON file.
+The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.

+## ExercisesJSON

+This can be used to import exercises from a generic JSON file.
+The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.